sarunas-k/zoo-shelter-manager/readme.md

 - Prepared database structure in MySQL Workbench, built tables with Migrations.
 For testing added Factories and Seeders.
 - Implemented associated Models, Controllers, Repositories.
 - Tools used for views: VueJS, JQuery and Bootstrap.
-- Used AJAX in UI components for pagination.
+- Used AJAX in UI components for custom pagination and filtering.